Seborrheic Dermatitis

 - Genitals

 People of all ethnicities and ages get seborrheic dermatitis.
 Infants 3 months of age and younger and adults between 30 and 60 years of age are most susceptible.
-People of all colors and ages get seborrheic dermatitis.
+People of all skin colors and ages get seborrheic dermatitis.
 You have a higher risk if you have any of the following medical conditions:

-- Acne, rosacea, or psoriasis
+- Acne, rosacea or psoriasis

 - Parkinson’s disease